maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

 ### Snakemake pipeline installation
-AlphaPulldown Snakemake pipeline is independent and doesn't require the prior installation steps described in this manual.
-Its installation and running are comprehensibly described in the separate GitHub [**repository**](https://github.com/KosinskiLab/AlphaPulldownSnakemake).
+The AlphaPulldown Snakemake pipeline is independent and does not require the prior installation steps described in this manual.
+Its installation and usage are comprehensively described in the separate GitHub [**repository**](https://github.com/KosinskiLab/AlphaPulldownSnakemake).

 ### Installation for developers
 <details>